Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Cavity Dually Symmetric Electrodynamics

 It is interesting, that the charge und current, being to be the components of 4-vector, which are transformed by corresponding representation of Lorentz group, are invariants of hyperbolic dual transformations, that is, they are also Lorentz invariants in the case, when both charge und current are taken separately by $|\vec {E}| = |\vec {H}|$.
 The proof is evident, if to take into account, that Lorentz transformations are particular case of hyperbolic dual transformations.
 It is seen immediately from the expressions for 4-current and it means, that observers in various inertial frames will register the same value of the charge in correspondence with conclusion in \cite{Tomilchick}.
-It is connected with invariance of Lagrange equations and expressions for 4-current by multiplication of field functions on arbitrary complex number, established in Sec.1, since by hyperbolic dual transformations the multiplication of field functions on some complex number takes place.
+It is connected with invariance of Lagrange equations and expressions for 4-current by multiplication of field functions on arbitrary complex number, established in Section 1, since hyperbolic dual transformations like to Rainich dual transformations are equivalent to the multiplication of field functions on some complex number.